Sports in Indianapolis: Indiana Pacers (NBA)

 The Indiana Pacers are a professional basketball team based in Indianapolis.
-The team is part of Central Division in National Basketball Association (NBA).
+The team is part of the Central Division in the National Basketball Association (NBA).
 The Pacers began play in the ABA in 1967 and won 3 ABA Championships.
-In 1976 the Pacers received an invitation to join the National Basketball Association.
-In the 1987 NBA draft the Pacers selected Reggie Miller out of UCLA.
+In 1976, the Pacers received an invitation to join the National Basketball Association.
+In the 1987 NBA draft, the Pacers selected Reggie Miller out of UCLA.
 Miller helped the team to make the playoffs 14 out of 17 seasons.
 To start the 1998–99 NBA season they opened their new arena, Conseco Fieldhouse, now Gainbridge Fieldhouse, after playing at Market Square Arena for 25 years.
-The Pacers reached their first and only NBA Finals in that same season but lost to the Lakers in 6 games.
-During the 2004–2005 season the Pacers–Pistons brawl took place in Detroit and the team has struggled with their off the court image with numerous incidents.
+The Pacers reached their first NBA Finals in that same season but lost to the Lakers in 6 games.
+During the 2004–2005 season, the Pacers–Pistons brawl took place in Detroit and the team has struggled with their off the court image with numerous incidents.
 Reggie Miller retired the same season.
-Since then the Pacers missed the playoffs in 2007, the first time since 1997 and for only the second time in 22 years.
+Since then, the Pacers missed the playoffs in 2007, the first time since 1997 and for only the second time in 22 years.

-Minor League teams in Indianapolis

 Indiana Fever (WNBA)

 The Indiana Fever are a professional women's basketball team based in Indianapolis.
 The team is part of the Women's National Basketball Association (WNBA).
 The Fever were one of the 2000 expansion teams.
 The WNBA awarded Indianapolis a team with the opening of Conseco Fieldhouse, now Gainbridge Fieldhouse.
 The Fever won their 1st game in Miami, against the Miami Sol, on national TV but finished the 2000 season in last place at 9–23 and received the 3rd overall pick in the 2001 WNBA draft.
 In the draft the Fever selected Tennessee superstar Tamika Catchings, although she was forced to sit out the 2001 season with a knee injury.
 Catchings won the 2002 WNBA Rookie of the Year and has led the Fever in points, rebounds, assists, and steals each season since.
 They first made the playoffs in 2002 but lost to the New York Liberty in 3 games.
 Since 2005 the Fever have posted four 21+ win seasons and made it to the Eastern Conference Finals three times.
 They reached the WNBA Finals for the first time in 2009, losing to the Phoenix Mercury three games to two.
 The Fever reached the WNBA Finals for the second time in 2012, and the team defeated the Minnesota Lynx three games to one to win their first WNBA Title.
+After the team selected college basketball icon Caitlin Clark as the first overall draft pick in 2024, the Fever set WNBA single-season records for per-game and total attendance that season.